soumyakashyagol-png/AI-Resume-Analyzer-Project/README.md

 # AI-Powered Resume Analyzer

 ## Overview

-AI-Powered Resume Analyzer is a web application developed using Python and Flask that analyzes resumes against job descriptions.
-It helps job seekers evaluate their resumes by generating an ATS score, identifying matching and missing skills, and providing intelligent insights for improvement.
+The AI-Powered Resume Analyzer is a web application developed using Python and Flask that analyzes resumes against job descriptions using Natural Language Processing (NLP).
+It generates an ATS compatibility score, identifies matching and missing skills, provides intelligent resume insights, visualizes the analysis using Matplotlib, and allows users to download a detailed PDF report.

+---

 ## Features

 - ATS Score Generation
 - Resume-Job Matching
 - Skill Extraction